 - Baliffs may be able to evict you if you have an outright order or breach your terms of a suspended order

 - The lender will sell your home

-To start with, never ignore any letters you receive from your mortgage lender.
+To start with, never ignore any letters you receive from your house repayments lender.
 Contacting them immediately can slow or even halt the repossession process.
 Ignoring the situation can make it accelerate.

 If you are able to make a payment or even a part payment, then do so.
 Or, even suggesting a repayment plan to your lender in order to settle the arrears is a positive step forward.

 Within this, there are other things that can be done to help your situation.
-Under the Protocol for Mortgage Arrears, the lender needs to give you the opportunity to do so.
-These situations include claiming against any mortgage payment protection insurances, claiming through government support as you may be entitled or rescheduling any payments you have left on your mortgage.
+Under the Protocol for house repayments Arrears, the lender needs to give you the opportunity to do so.
+These situations include claiming against any house repayments payment protection insurances, claiming through government support as you may be entitled or rescheduling any payments you have left on your house repayments.

 There are several things you can do to try and stop a repossesion beforeit even goes to the courts, here are a few tips:

 - Keep in constant communication with your lender, talk to them and be clear about the situation